The Naked Kiss (1964)

 In addition to everything else, this film is a good advertisement for Acapulco — if you ignore the murder, cats, and most of all, heads in bottles.

 The Night of a Thousand Cats is copyrighted.
-You can get it on DVD and streaming.
+You can get it on DVD.

 Night of Bloody Horror (1969)